jeffreycao1998/logistics-map/README.md

 ## Description

 Route mapper is a project that helps visualize routes for a set of pickup and dropoff locations.
 This app is made for dispatchers who needs to determine their driver's routes for deliveries.
-This application uses a genetic algorithm to solve the traveling salesman problem.
+This application uses a genetic algorithm to address the traveling salesman problem.

 ## Getting Started